my-cloud/ruthenium/cmd/validatornode/README.md

 -password: The mnemonic password (unused if the mnemonic is omitted)
 -private-key: The private key (required if the mnemonic is not provided, unused if the mnemonic is provided)
 -infura-key: The infura key (required to check the proof of humanity)
--ip: The node IP or DNS address (detected if not provided)
+-ip: The validator node IP or DNS address (detected if not provided)
--port: The TCP port number of the host node (accepted values: "10600" for mainnet, "10601" to "10699" for testnet, default: "10600")
+-port: The TCP port number of the validator node (accepted values: "10600" for mainnet, "10601" to "10699" for testnet, default: "10600")
 -settings-path: The settings file path (default: "config/settings.json")
 -seeds-path: The seeds file path (default: "config/seeds.json")
 -log-level: The log level (accepted values: "debug", "info", "warn", "error", "fatal", default: "info")
 ```

 ## API
-Base URL: `<node IP>:<node port>` (example: seed-styx.ruthenium.my-cloud.me:10600)
+Base URL: `<validator node IP>:<validator node port>` (example: seed-styx.ruthenium.my-cloud.me:10600)

 Each request value or response value shall be marshaled to bytes or un-marshaled from bytes.
 All fields are required.